aeternity/Vanillae/docs/baseN/README.md

 of 2, and therefore the algorithm can be written using bit operations (i.e. without integer division).

-The idea of Base58 is to be Base64 that guards against manual entry errors.
+The idea of Base58 is to be "Base64 that guards against manual entry errors."
 So it excludes characters with visual ambiguity (e.g. `0O`, `lI1`), or characters where text display programs might break long lines (e.g. `-/`).

 Because Base58 is so computationally expensive, it is generally only used for bytestrings that have a small, fixed size, and where manual entry is likely